top of page

 Frameless Cabinetry

-Frameless cabinets have a full overlay on the cabinet’s front and hinges on the side attach them.
-Since they do not fit inside a frame, they offer a lot more storage than inset cabinets because of their spacious interiors.
-This style of the cabinet has its origins rooted in Europe but has gained a lot of popularity in the US over time.
-Just as the name suggests, a frameless cabinet is a cabinet whose door is directly attached to the box by a hinge and has no frame.
-The fact that there is no frame means more space and it is one of the cabinets that give your kitchen a very clean look.
+As the name suggests, a frameless cabinet is a cabinet whose door is directly attached to the box by a hinge and has no frame.
+This style of cabinet will give your kitchen a very clean look.
 It is important to pay extra attention when designing with frameless cabinets.
 The goal is to get a sleek and clean look whether all panels, doors, and fillers appear to be on the same plane.

 An inset cabinet is a type of cabinet whose drawers and doors are set inside the frame so that it can fit flush with the cabinet’s front when closed.
 You need handles and knobs to access inset kitchen cabinets because the drawers and doors sit flat within the frame.